AmaBella Ship Review

 AmaBella features staterooms averaging 214 square feet and balconies, multiple dining venues including a restaurant that seats just 24 and has its own private chef, a library, and a swimming pool.
 The vessel also features AmaWaterways’ interactive Entertainment On-Demand system, offering complimentary high-speed Internet access, complimentary first-run movies, classic films, and music.

 There are nine different categories of accommodation aboard AmaBella:

 - The lowest stateroom category at 140 square feet is the Single Accommodation.
 This single stateroom – 101- is located all the way forward on Piano Deck and features a fixed window.
-A rarity in the industry, this unique solo accommodation includes all the amenities you might expect, including video-on-demand, a bathroom with shower, a spacious wardrobe, and a writing area.
+A rarity in the industry, this unique solo accommodation includes all the amenities you might expect, including Entertainment-On-Demand, a bathroom with shower, a spacious wardrobe, and a writing area.

 - Category C is also 170 square feet, but is located on Cello deck.
 These staterooms feature all the amenities of the Category D and E staterooms, but with the addition of floor-to-ceiling windows that open to a French balcony.

 - Categories BA and BB start off the line’s unique “Twin Balcony” concept.
 At 210 square feet, these staterooms located on Violin and Cello decks feature both a French Balcony in addition to a separate outside balcony, allowing guests to enjoy the fresh air no matter which arrangement they prefer.

 - Categories AA and AB have the same features as Categories BA and BB, but are slightly larger at 235 square feet.